 Broadcast: building local, integrated Total Video champions

-Strengthening RTL Group’s core business remains a key part of the Group’s strategy, and building and extending families of channels is key to tackling increasing audience fragmentation and competition in a digital, multi-channel world.
-In recent years, RTL Group’s families of channels have been enhanced by the addition of several digital channels with clearly defined profiles, including Nitro, RTL Plus, Toggo Plus, W9, 6ter, and RTL Z.
+Strengthening RTL Group’s broadcast business remains a key part of the Group’s strategy.
+Building and extending families of TV channels has been key to tackling increasing audience fragmentation and competition in a digital, multi-channel world.
+In recent years, RTL Group’s families of channels have been enhanced by the addition of several digital channels with clearly defined profiles, including Nitro, RTL Plus, W9, 6ter, and RTL Z.

 As ‘must-see’ content becomes ever-more valued by today’s digital audience, broadcasters invest in top-quality content that attracts high viewing figures – especially locally

 Most recently, Groupe M6 announced its plan to acquire Lagardère’s TV business, to complement its offering for families and to strengthen its overall position in the French media market, both in TV advertising and digital.
 This major project provides for the acquisition of the entire capital in the following assets: Gulli (the country’s leading free-to-air digital channel for children); two pay-TV channels dedicated to younger viewers (Canal J and Tiji), four entertainment and music pay-TV channels (Elle Girl TV, MCM, RFM TV and MCM Top), plus the on-demand offerings of the various channels, including Gulli Replay and the SVOD service Gulli Max.

 The next step of RTL Group’s strategy for its broadcast units is to build local Total Video champions in the markets in which the Group has strong families of channels, complemented by VOD services designed to attract mass audiences.